-Before you get started with insider risk management, you should confirm your Microsoft 365 subscription and any add-ons.
+Before getting started with insider risk management, you should confirm your Microsoft 365 subscription and any add-ons.
 To access and use insider risk management, dministrators need to verify their organization has a supported subscription and the appropriate licenses are assigned to users.
 For more information about subscriptions and licensing, see the subscription requirements for insider risk management.

 Insider risk management is currently available in tenants hosted in geographical regions and countries supported by Azure service dependencies.
 To verify that insider risk management is supported for your organization, see Azure dependency availability by country/region.

 If you don't have an existing Microsoft 365 Enterprise E5 plan and want to try insider risk management, you can add Microsoft 365 to your existing subscription or sign up for a trial of Microsoft 365 Enterprise E5.

 Recommended actions (preview)

 Recommended actions can help your organization quickly get with insider risk management.
 Recommended actions, which are included on the Overview page, help guide you through the steps to configure and deploy policies.

 The following recommendations are available to help you get started with or maximize your insider risk management configuration:

 - Turn on auditing: When turned on, user and admin activity in your organization is recorded to the Microsoft 365 audit log.
 Insider risk policies and analytics scans use this log to detect risk activities.